LadislavSopko/lsf/.memory-bank/activeContext.md

    - Publish PyPI package to Python Package Index
    - Create release tags in GitHub repository

-3. **Performance Measurement**:
+3. **Performance Improvements**:
-   - Create benchmarking scripts for Python and TypeScript implementations
+   - Add optimizations to LSF decoder based on benchmark findings
-   - Measure encoding/decoding performance vs. JSON
+   - Integrate with tiktoken or other accurate tokenizers
-   - Document token efficiency metrics with several example payloads
+   - Create visualization tools for benchmark results

 ### Medium-Term Tasks